StanfordDataCompressionClass/notes/src/homeworks/HW0.md

 Take a look at [intro to SCL wiki article](https://github.com/kedartatwawadi/stanford_compression_library/wiki/Introduction-to-the-Stanford-Compression-Library) to familiarize yourself with the library.
 We will use a simple compressor `compressors/universal_uint_coder.py` as an example.

 1. [5 points] First let's get familiarized with how to use an encoder/decoder.
-The file `test_universal_uint_encode_decode` shows a simple way to do so.
+The function `test_universal_uint_encode_decode` shows a simple way to do so.
 In the example, we encode and decode a list of unsigned integers `[0, 0, 1, 3, 4, 100]`.
 Modify the test to encode `[23, 30, 100012]` and report the length of the `encoded_bitarray`.

 2. [5 points] Let's now try to understand how the `compressors/universal_uint_coder.py` works.
 Given an unsigned integer `u`, what is the length of the code output by `encode_symbol`?